 +1.5 Means Different Things Depending on The Sport

-Almost all sports offer spread betting, but they behave differently depending on the sport.
+Almost all forms of sports betting offer spread betting, but they behave differently depending on the sport.
 The most common sports that offer spread bets are basketball and football, but baseball, hockey, and soccer offer spread bet variations.

 In fact, baseball, hockey, and soccer commonly set the run or goal line at 1.5, which rarely changes.
 The underdog will almost always be listed at +1.5, while the favorite will be listed at -1.5.

 There is not a ton of scoring in those three sports so there aren’t any large spreads.
 The spreads don’t increase even if one team is a huge favorite in a particular matchup.

 Another thing to keep in mind is that lines can always move, and most of them will move several times before a game begins.
 If you see a line of +1.5 on a football or basketball game, look for that line to be adjusted when it gets closer to the start of a game.

 There are several reasons that lines move, and it’s important for you to try to figure out why they are moving before placing a bet.
 Lines typically move because there are changes in financial circumstances, players are being injured, or there is some other news that may affect the likely outcome of a game or match.

 If you ever see a line completely shift and change who is favored in a matchup, do some research to see if you can figure out what may have caused this.
 To ensure you get the best of a line, research all of the best online sportsbooks before placing your action.